jonse83/jonse83/README.md

 - 👋 Hi, I’m @jonse83
 - 👀 I’m interested in Python, C# and Unity
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently using Python in my daily work to automate things.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...